keenlabs/Keen-Docs/source/api/getting_started.rst

 Glossary
 ========
-Project: The Keen project that you want to use!
+:doc:`Project </api/usage/projects>`: The Keen project that you want to use!

-Collection: A collection is logically like a table - it contains an arbitrary number of similarly typed events.
+Collection: A :ref:`collection <event collections>` is logically like a table - it contains an arbitrary number of similarly typed events.

-Event: A discrete piece of data that you want to track.
+Event: An :doc:`event </api/usage/events_and_event_data>` is a  discrete piece of data that you want to track.
 Its shape is arbitrary JSON.

 .. _authentication: